YuliangXiu/ICON/README.md

 ## License
 This code and model are available for non-commercial scientific research purposes as defined in the [LICENSE](LICENSE) file.
 By downloading and using the code and model you agree to the terms in the [LICENSE](LICENSE).

+## Disclosure
+MJB has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
+MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
+While MJB was a part-time employee of Amazon during this project, his research was performed solely at, and funded solely by, the Max Planck Society.

 ## Contact